keymanapp/keyman/windows/src/desktop/help/basic/uninstall-keyboard.md

     ![](../desktop_images/tab-layout.png)

 5. Click on the keyboard name for the keyboard you want to uninstall to expand options associated with it.

 6. Click the Uninstall button.

 7. A message box is displayed asking you to confirm this is the package or keyboard layout that you wish to uninstall.
-Click OK.

 8. Click OK.